 Reason Number Two: Cultural Ambiguity

 Is Sicily Italian, North African, or Arabic?
-Norman or Spaniard, perhaps?
+Norman or Spanish, perhaps?
 The answer is, it’s all of them, and this cultural ambiguity is substance not folklore.
 That is why simply saying Sicily is Italy is reductive.
 And being an island all of those influences stagnated there and did not get diluted with modern philosophies.
 Sicily hardly saw the Renaissance.

 Reason Number Three: Culinary Fusion